ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 It is REQUIRED of the application profiles of this specification to define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token (see {{ssec-authorization-request}}); and the roles that the Client has as current group member (REQ8).

-### Error Handling {#kdc-if-errors}

-Upon receiving a request from a Client, the KDC MUST check that it is storing a valid access token from that Client.
-In case the KDC does not store any such valid access token, the KDC MUST respond to the Client with a 4.01 (Unauthorized) error message.

-Unless the request targets the /ace-group resource, the KDC MUST especially check that it is storing a valid access token from that Client for the group with name GROUPNAME associated to the endpoint.
-In case the KDC stores a valid access token but this does not allow the Client to access the group associated to the endpoint, the KDC MUST respond to the Client with a 4.03 (Forbidden) error message.

-Some error responses from the KDC can have Content-Format set to application/ace-groupcomm+cbor.
-In such a case, the paylod of the response MUST be a CBOR map, which includes the following fields.

-* 'error', with value a CBOR integer specifying the error occurred at the KDC.
-The value is taken from the "Value" column of the "ACE Groupcomm Errors" registry defined in {{iana-ace-groupcomm-errors}} of this specification.
-This field MUST be present.

-* 'error_description', with value a CBOR text string specifying a human-readable description of the error occurred at the KDC.
-This field MAY be present.

-CBOR labels for the 'error' and 'error_description' fields are defined in {{params}}.

-{{error-types}} of this specification defines an initial set of error identifiers, as possible values for the 'error' field.
-Application profiles of this specification MAY define additional value (OPT11).

 ### Operations Supported by Clients {#client-operations}

 It is expected that a Client minimally supports the following set of primary operations and corresponding interactions with the KDC.